Nora Knows

 Instead of reacting to flashy discounts or inflated list prices, Nora looks at what people have really been paying over time — and compares today’s price to that reality.

 No urgency.
 No tricks.
-Just context.
+Just a clearer answer.

 1. You Check a Product